 It’s often difficult for many nonprofit executives to dive into Twitter.
-To get you started, or sharpen your Tweet-skills, we’ve compiled this guide to Twitter for Nonprofits.
+Get started or sharpen your Tweet-skills with this quick guide to Twitter for Nonprofits.

 Twitter NGO Handbook: Campaigning on Twitter

 It starts with Twitter’s own NGO Handbook: Campaigning on Twitter.
-The NGO handbook is an extremely useful tool to go by when you’re using Twitter as a nonprofit.
-It starts out with the basics, dives deeper into strategy, and finally ends with case studies to show examples of their methodology in action.
+The NGO handbook is an extremely useful tool when you’re using Twitter as a nonprofit.
+After the basics, it dives deeper into strategy, and finally ends with case studies to show examples of Twitter’s methodology in action.

-Twitter’s handbook begins with some of the same basics we covered in our own Twitter 101 article, but it also discusses some main mechanics of the platform that are important to note.
+Twitter’s Nonprofit handbook begins with some of the same fundamental steps we covered in our own Twitter 101 article.
+Then it dives deeper into some main mechanics of the platform that are important to note.

 - The length of a Tweet is limited to 280 characters.
 This includes your hashtags and links.